What is IR35? - The Complete Guide

 What would be classed as disguised employment?

 An example of disguised employment would be if someone were to leave a permanent position on a Friday, only to return to the same position the following Monday, but on a contract basis working for their own limited company.
 In this case the contractor in question would be classed as inside or caught by IR35.

 By arriving at this arrangement the original employer would avoid paying Class 1 NIC at 13.8% and the (former) employee could arrange his payments between salary and dividends in order to minimise his tax and NI liabilities.
 The Government introduced anti-avoidance legislation known as IR35 in April 2000 with the purpose of countering this problem.

 What is inside and outside IR35?

-A contractor who is outside of IR35 would be working as a separate entity and would not be receiving the benefits that permanent employees receive.
-As a limited company contractor who is working outside of IR35 you are entitled to increased tax planning opportunities, which compensate for the lack of job security and other benefits.
+A contractor who is outside IR35 would be working as a separate entity and would not be receiving the benefits that permanent employees receive.
+As a limited company contractor who is working outside IR35 you are entitled to increased tax planning opportunities, which compensate for the lack of job security and other benefits.

 What factors constitute being inside or outside IR35?

 The regulations that surround what constitutes being inside or outside IR35 are extremely complex and will depend on the contract in question and your working practices.
 It is important to remember that HMRC can review everything to establish if you are an employee or separate director of your own company.
-As a guide, we have put together a short list containing some of the factors, which could indicate whether your contract is inside or outside of IR35.
+As a guide, we have put together a short list containing some of the factors, which could indicate whether your contract is inside or outside IR35.

 - Employee benefits – As a contractor you are not entitled to employee benefits such as training courses, holiday and sick pay, annual staff parties and pension contributions.